 - [OPTIONAL] Expiry time.

 - [OPTIONAL] Indication of skipping the current FL round.

+- [OPTIONAL] For VFL, VFL correlation ID: identifies the Vertical Federated Learning procedure while training the ML Model and once the training ends, the ML Model for inference purposes.

+- [OPTIONAL] For VFL, backward local ML model training information

+- [OPTIONAL] For VFL, Feature ID

+Editor's note: Whether new information for interoperatbility when using VFL, such as the VFL Interoperability information, convergence reports or whether inference needs new indicators or not is FFS.

 The NWDAF containing MTLF provides to the consumer of the ML Model training service operations as described in clause 7.10 and clause 7.11, the output information in notification or response as listed below: